intel/llvm/sycl/doc/GetStartedGuide.md

 * DPC++ in-tree LIT tests including [check-llvm](../../llvm/test), [check-clang](../../clang/test), [check-llvm-spirv](../../llvm-spirv/test) and
 [check-sycl](../../sycl/test) targets stored in this repository.
-These tests should be not have hardware or external software dependencies (e.g OpenCL, Level Zero, CUDA runtimes).
-All test which do not follow this approach should be moved to DPC++ end-to-end tests.
+These tests should be not have hardware (e.g. GPU, FPGA, etc.) or external software dependencies (e.g OpenCL, Level Zero, CUDA runtimes).
+All tests not following this approach should be moved to DPC++ end-to-end tests.

 * DPC++ end-to-end (E2E) tests which are extension to